aswin-sreekumar/Smart-parking-system/README.md

 - Unable to find proper parking spots, some vehicles are parked in narrow spaces causing traffic jams.

 ## Solution proposed
-- The project proposed to install low cost camera modules in multiple parking lots across the city, which streams live image to the corresponding remote server
+- The project proposes to install low cost camera modules in multiple parking lots across the city, which streams live image to the corresponding remote server
 - The remote server processes the data from the camera module and decides on the number of vacant parking spaces available in the parking lot
 - The remote server updates the number of vacant parking slots and number of filled parking slots in a cloud database
 - The number of vacant parking slots and their location is displayed in a web application accessible to general public and free to use.